What benefits will this project provide to the local Community?

 Hendon Hub development will bring many exciting benefits to the community in Hendon.
-Some of these benefits include a brand-new state-of-the-art Hendon Library.
 New buildings will replace unattractive buildings along The Burroughs and Church End making way for new thriving community facilities.
-Families will benefit from improved surroundings including green spaces and landscaping that will provide a more pleasant environment for everyone to enjoy, including new play spaces within the Prince of Wales Estate.
+Residents will benefit from improved community facilities, green spaces, improved lighting and landscaping that will provide a more pleasant environment for everyone to enjoy, including new play spaces within the Prince of Wales Estate.
 Electric charge points will also be installed as part of the Hendon Hub’s sustainability goals.
 A state-of-the-art animal hospital is also being built for the PDSA, keeping this important service in the local area.
 The scheme will also be designed to BREEAM Excellent standard which means it will achieve an exemplary sustainability rating.
 The project will benefit from air source heat pumps, photo voltaic panels, solar control glazing and heat recover shower drainage which help reduce carbon and energy use.

 Will more students living in Hendon lead to an increase in antisocial behaviour?

 The vast majority of students are well-behaved and respectful of their neighbours and the area.
 By providing more purpose-built accommodation for students, we expect fewer to be living in shared houses locally.
 The Burroughs area of Hendon is not considered a high-level crime area or hot spot.
 However, there have been some concerns from residents in relation to anti-social behaviour.
 The university has a dedicated security team on campus 24/7 with CCTV and other systems in place alongside the physical patrols and checks.
 It reviews the levels of security it has to ensure it suitably covers for busier times and this is an ongoing review which will continue to be checked and monitor.

 What is Middlesex University’s parking policy and what controls are put in place for students not living on site to travel via public transport?